top of page

 See Paris and Die

-“I love Paris in the autumn when it drizzles” kept repeating in my mind as I huddled in the shelter of Alèsia station, protected from the deluge that gave no signs of abating.
+“I love Paris in the winter when it drizzles” kept repeating in my mind as I huddled in the shelter of Alèsia station, protected from the deluge that gave no signs of abating.
 Commuters jostled past me, oblivious to my plight as I tried to read the now sodden map.

 ‘Stuff it!’
 I said to no one in particular.